 Check your credit report for errors

 You are entitled to one free report per year.
 After you request the report, please review it carefully for any errors you need to dispute.
 Let the credit bureau know of any wrong or outdated information so they can make the necessary corrections.
 After the errors are resolved, you should notice a significant improvement in your credit score.
+Be sure you do this again every year.

 Pay your loans on time